LastAncientOne/SimpleStockAnalysisR/README.md

 # Simple Stock Analysis in R

-This is tutorial for Simple Stock Analysis.
-It is very simple and easy to understand for beginners that wants to learn about stock analysis and wants to become a quant.
+This is tutorial for "Simple Stock Analysis in R." It is very simple and easy to understand for beginners that wants to learn about stock analysis and wants to become a quant.
 In addition, this tutorial for people that want to learn R language for stock analysis.

 ## Prerequistes
 R
 RStudio - Use R Notebook
 Jupyter Notebook - Use R in Jupyter

 ## Dependencies
 quantmod

 ## List of the questions for simple stock tutorial in R:
 ______________________________________________________________________________________________________________________________